bjcosta/landscaping/pond/README.md

 	+ Positive: Can be installed more simply as can be constructed entirely on top of the liner
 	- Negative: Likely to need a second pump
 	?
 Effectiveness compared to bottom drains is greatly debated ?
-Some people say reduces yearly maintainence but the drain/washing still needs to happen just less frequently (maybe 5 years)
+Some people say reduces yearly maintenance but the drain/washing still needs to happen just less frequently (maybe 5 years)

 * Yearly manual drain and clean

 	This seems to be a very common solution for ecosystem ponds that I have seen on YouTube.
 This looks like a LOT of work and is stressful on the fish.
 In most ecosystem ponds there is no bottom drain or suction grid.
 Instead muck just accumulates under on the bottom.
 Without fish or a very light load stocked in the pond, this is not a huge issue.
 However it is clear that a LOT of muck can accumulate under the rocks if the bottom of the pond is rocked in and is often much worse with fish stocked in the pond.

 	Also to be clear the issue is not just cleanliness but if you have fish in the pond this can be quite dangerous for them.
-If the muck remains undistrubed on the bottom it is often ok, however as soon as say larger winds, or big flush of rain or you working on the pond disturbs the muck on the bottom it can case the water to become toxic for the fish.
+If the muck remains undisturbed on the bottom it is often ok, however as soon as say larger winds, or big flush of rain or you working on the pond disturbs the muck on the bottom it can case the water to become toxic for the fish.

-I really want the best of both worlds (bottom drain for reduced maintainence, and rocked pond bottom for asthetics and liner protection) and not sure what is feasible.
+I really want the best of both worlds (bottom drain for reduced maintenance, and rocked pond bottom for aesthetics and liner protection) and not sure what is feasible.
 My plan is to install a bottom drain on the pond at construction including a sloped floor on the bottom contour as it is difficult to do so later.
 However I still plan to install normal planting shelves, and rock those in like in an ecosystem pond, fully aware that the shelves may accumulate muck and prevent it flowing into the bottom drain.

 I have a few ideas I would like to try:
 * Rocked shelves, and pond walls but bottom contour bare liner to bottom drain
-* Add under-gravel pumping or cycle grid (not suction, or maybe cycle suction/pumping regulary) in the shelves (and around edge of bottom contour), the goal is to agitate debris from the shelves and behind the rock walls so it doesnt settle and will be eventually pushed to the bottom drain.
+* Add under-gravel pumping or cycle grid (not suction, or maybe cycle suction/pumping regularly) in the shelves (and around edge of bottom contour), the goal is to agitate debris from the shelves and behind the rock walls so it doesn't settle and will be eventually pushed to the bottom drain.
 Not sure if this will work/help.
 * Create a 3D printed adapter to plug a suction/pumping grid into the drain hole and convert a drain to a grid

 ## Biological filtration

-TODO
-* Waterfall filters (staic and moving bed)
+The purpose of biological filtration is to convert waste produced by fish (and other decaying matter) from Ammonia, to Nitrites and then into Nitrates.
+The Ammonia and Nitrites are toxic to fish at very low concentrations, where as Nitrates need a much higher concentration to become toxic.
+See the section below on [Nitrate removal](#nitrate-removal).
+For now though we will focus on the Biological filter whose purpose is to convert the toxic Ammonia and Nitrites into the non-toxic Nitrates.

+All biological filtration requires a few things:
+* Surface area in contact with slowly flowing water
-* Bog filters
+* Oxygenated water

+There are other things like pH and temperature that affect this process and the toxicity to fish as well.

+The main options I have seen for biological filtration include:
+* Up-flow waterfall filter
+* Moving bed bio-filters
+* Aquaponic grow-beds/bog-filters (if water is oxygenated before the bog filter, the surface area make a good location for bacteria)
-* Separate bio-filters
+* Separate bio-filter using sponges, balls, etc

-* Aquaponic grow beds (a form of bog filter, often designed a little differenty)
-* Maintanence is an issue, consider design of flood/drain grow bed with open water cavity below, ideal to dislodge fish waste to prevent clogging
-  * Also ideal to have two separate bio filters, as cleaning will often cause one to stop functioning correctly for a while
+As an ideal it is good to have two separate bio filters and overdo it a bit.
+If the filter needs to be cleaned for example, quite often it will become less effective for a period of time after the cleaning and if you are running close to the limit you may kill any stocked fish.

+**Up-flow waterfall filter**

+In many smaller modern ecosystem ponds, the biological filtration is typically provided by an up-flow waterfall bio-filter.
+This is a design I think popularized by the company Aquascape, where the highly oxygenated water is pumped from the surface of the pond usually using a skimmer box, flows slowly upwards through a sponge or other medium with lots of surface area for the bacteria to colonize and flows out back into the pond as a waterfall re-oxygenating the water.

+There are a few important aspects to this:
+1) Water entering biological filter is highly oxygenated to start with
+2) Water flows upwards slowly pass the filter medium (gravity fed is probably too fast, thus the up-flow)
+3) Water is re-oxygenated before entering the pond (biological filters consume oxygen in water to achieve the nitrification process)

+The waterfall filter option commonly used in ecosystem ponds works quite well on many ponds.
+My only gripe with it is that the water at the bottom of the pond is rarely oxygenated or filtered, also you need to rely on the fact that the majority of the waste can be captured by the surface skimmer.
+Over time this may result in sludge buildup in the bottom of the pond requiring occasional pond drain and cleanout.

+**Moving bed bio-filters**

+This is usually a variation of the waterfall filter (not always you can buy them as standalone not for waterfalls as well) except instead of using a sponge or heavy plastic balls for the biological medium, it uses buoyant plastic wheels and often their is an aerator added to the bottom of the container oxygenating the water and keeping the balls agitated.
+The plastic wheels used in this are key and have been designed such that the colonizing bacteria will not be dislodged from the inside of the wheel as the media floats about running into each other.

+The advantage of these filters is that they rarely need to be cleaned out unlike when using sponges and heavy plastic bio-balls.
+They can also be used with water not from the surface of the pond as there is often an aerator added to the container causing oxygenation.

+**Aquaponic grow-beds**

+There are multiple different types of aquaponic grow-beds.
+The most common one I have seen is a flood-drain system using expanded clay balls.
+In most of these designs, the water enters from the surface and falls down through the clay-balls slowly filling up the grow bed tub.
+Once the water gets to a certain level it is drained quickly back into a sump tank.
+This flood/drain cycle is often managed by something called a bell siphon.
+You can see a lot more about this on my [aquaponics](aquaponics/README.md) page.

+In these systems often oxygenation happens on entry to the grow bed, and also on drain when flushing to the sump tank.
+Additionally the expanded clay balls have a large surface area for the bacteria to colonize.

+I have heard from <a href="https://youtu.be/1q_MN4kZRlY?t=214">external sources</a> that these types of flood/drain expanded clay grow beds can support 500 grams of fish per 25L of grow-bed volume.
+This is apparently a safe ratio and can possibly be pushed.

+Bog filters also provide a level of bio-filtration, very similar to flood/drain grow-beds in aquaponics.
+The key difference is that they are often continuous up-flow systems and will need some amount of oxygenation before reaching the bog filter.

 ## Nitrate removal